friendlyanon/cmake-init/README.md

 * Use modern CMake (3.14+)
   There are too many outdated and plain wrong examples on the internet, it's time to change that.
+* Make usage of tools easy
+  Code coverage (gcov), code linting and formatting (clang-format), static analysis (clang-tidy) and dynamic analysis (sanitizers, valgrind) are all very helpful ways to guide the developer in creating better software, so they should be easy to use.

 ## Non-goals